TrickyTroll/good-bot/README.md

 #### Install locally

 `good-bot` should be installed using `pip`.
 From the root of this project, run the following command.
+Also make sure that you are installing from branch `main`.
+The `latest` branch contains more recent changes, but there is no guarantee that the program will work if installed from `latest`.

 ```shell
 pip install .
 ```

+This will install `runner` in your current Python environment.

 ### Docker install

+#### Using `docker build`

 `good-bot` is a containerized application.
 To use the app, you must have a working [Docker](https://www.docker.com) installation.